 - Set Goals.
 It’s easier to stay motivated to save if you think about what you’re saving for.
 For instance, you could aim to build an emergency fund, pay off student loans, take a great vacation, or buy a house.
 Keeping that goal in mind makes it easier to say no to fleeting pleasures like $10 cocktails and cab rides.

 - Automate Your Savings.
-Have a portion of each paycheck deposited automatically into a savings account that’s separate from your main bank account.
+Have a portion of each paycheck deposited automatically into a high yield savings account that’s separate from your main bank account.
 Keeping the money out of easy reach makes it harder to use it impulsively.
 And you can’t really miss money that was never in your account to begin with.

 - Have a Budget.
 Figure out how much of your earnings you can afford to spend on housing, food, transportation, and so on.
 Then keep track of your expenses to make sure you stay within these limits.
 In the Claris poll, 42% of respondents said making a budget was the best way they’d found to save money.
+If you haven’t set up a budget for yourself yet, start one with Tiller.

 - Keep Your Expenses Low.
 Once you have a budget, look for ways to pinch pennies in every category.
 For instance, you can save on food by cooking at home, cut back to a cheaper cell phone plan, and shop at thrift stores to cut your clothing budget.
 You don’t have to give up all the things you enjoy; just look for ways to enjoy them for less.